AnnyKoval/dictionary-react-project/README.md

-# Getting Started with Create React App
+# Dictionary React project

 React | CSS | VS Code | API | GitHub | Bootstrap | Hosting

 This project is an interactive dictionary app created using React.
 It provides you with real-life data, since it has an integrated API, provided by dictionaryapi.dev.
 It enables you to access information such as meanings of words, synonyms, and pictures.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+# Getting Started with Create React App

 ## Available Scripts